Cloudf-f/Intent-Dectection/README.md

 # Intent-Classification

-- Intent classification on PhoATIS dataset, which can classifies a query into one of the 28 given intents.
+- Intent classification on PhoATIS dataset, which can classify a query into one of the 28 intents.
-- I use 2 model : pretrained Word2Vec embedding + LSTM and PhoBERT to classifer
+- I used 2 model : pretrained Word2Vec embedding + LSTM and PhoBERT to classify

 Result on test set: